ubilab-escape/ai-server/README.md

 | **TOTAL**  |  |   | € 44.96  |

-Regarding the boards, it was decided to use the one available at the faculty, and the cutlist was updated in order to build a simpler design.
+Regarding the wood boards, it was decided to use the ones available at the faculty, and the cutlist was updated in order to build a simpler design.